intel/linux-sgx-pcl/README.md

 git
 ---

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+This prerequesite is relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 Install git. git is used to apply a patch file to the Intel(R) SGX PSW and Intel(R) SGX SDK.

 Apply modifications to Intel(R) SGX PSW and Intel(R) SGX SDK
 ------------------------------------------------------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+This step is relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 Apply the required modifications to Intel(R) SGX PSW and Intel(R) SGX SDK source files using the supplied git patch.
   ```
     $ cd <linux-sgx>